Continuous logistic Gaussian random measure fields for spatial distributional modelling: Introduction

 \subsection{Further notations and working assumptions}

-Throughout the article, we denote by $(\Omega, \mathcal{F}, P)$ the ambient probability space.
-We will also denote by $\sigFieldM$ the Borel $\sigma$-algebra induced by the Euclidean metric on $\xI$.
-For a set $S$ (here $\xI$ or $D\times \xI$), we denote by $\mathcal{C}^0(S)$, $\pdf(S)$, $\pospdf(S)$ the sets of continuous real functions, Probability Density Functions (PDFs) and almost everywhere positive PDFs on $S$, respectively.
-Finally, we denote by $\indpdf(D; \xI)$ the set of fields of PDFs on $\xI$ indexed by $D$, and by $\indpospdf(D; \xI)$ its counterpart featuring almost everywhere positive PDFs.
+Throughout the article, we denote by $(\Omega, \mathcal{F}, P)$ the ambient probability space and by $\sigFieldM$ the Borel $\sigma$-algebra induced by the Euclidean metric on $\xI$.
+For a set $S$ (here $\xI$ or $D\times \xI$), we further denote by $\mathcal{C}^0(S)$, $\pdf(S)$, $\pospdf(S)$ the sets of continuous real functions, Probability Density Functions (PDFs) and positive PDFs on $S$, respectively.
+Finally, we denote by $\indpdf(D; \xI)$ the set of fields of PDFs on $\xI$ indexed by $D$, and by $\indpospdf(D; \xI)$ its counterpart featuring positive PDFs.
 Note that for clarity, $\xX \in D$ (and variations thereof) always plays the role of the spatial index, whereas $t \in \xI$ (and variations thereof) refers to the response.

 Moreover, to alleviate technical difficulties, we will always assume that the Random Fields (RF) considered are measurable, as well as separable whenever almost sure continuity is mentioned.